A living book about agentic workflows, agent orchestration, and agentic scaffolding

 In practice, a single integration might expose multiple tools and enable multiple skills.
 The integration is the bridge between agent capabilities and the messy realities of authentication, permissions, and channel-specific constraints.

-OpenClaw is built on the pi-mono ecosystem.
-The pi-mono monorepo provides an agent runtime, tool calling infrastructure, and multi-provider LLM APIs that OpenClaw can leverage to keep the assistant portable across models and deployments.
+OpenClaw is built on the pi-mono ecosystem (https://github.com/badlogic/pi-mono).
+The pi-mono monorepo provides an agent runtime, tool calling infrastructure, and multi-provider LLM APIs that OpenClaw leverages to keep the assistant portable across models and deployments.

 OpenClaw’s architecture consists of several interconnected components: